-- The ECM controls the igniter at Start Up and at all engine speeds after Start Up, unlike the majority of distributor-type ignition systems where the ignition control module freelances at Start Up.
+- The ECM controls the igniter at engine start-up and at all engine speeds after start-up, unlike the majority of distributor-type ignition systems where the ignition control module freelances at engine start-up.

 Here are a few suggestions to help you to diagnose your Honda's ignition system free of headaches and/or complications:

 - Do not use a regular spark plug instead of a spark tester to test for spark.

 - Do not remove the spark plug wire from the spark plug while the engine is cranking to test for spark.